 The re-designed Venza’s exterior styling has undergone a serious update, and is getting a new upper and lower grille, new fog lamps and rear taillights.
 The body style has grown a little more minivan-esque, but is still classified as a crossover and retains some of its SUV styling.
 The rear loading height is almost the same as the Sienna minivan, and the rear hatch resembles the van quite closely as well.
 Three new color options are available with the re-design: Attitude Black, Cypress Pearl and Cosmic Gray Mica.

-Inside, the Venza has seating for seven and fold flat rear seats which optimizes cargo room in the rear of the vehicle.
+Inside, the Venza has seating for five and fold flat rear seats which optimizes cargo room in the rear of the vehicle.
 A new center console is also included which has three MP3 player holders with wire concealment features, sliding front cup holders, a storage compartment and USB, and auxiliary in ports.

 Toyota’s Entune infotainment system will be included on the Venza as well, complete with smart phone compatibility.